Arch/spring-apiwidgets/README.md

 # apiwidgets
-This repo contains the Java Spring base `apiwidgets`
+This repo contains the Java Spring based `apiwidgets`

 # How to use
 Just need to attach one and only one annotation `@EnableApiWidgets` to enable all the features provided by `apiwidgets`.